tdavidcl/ndspmhd-examples/HYDRO/test6-2Dkhinstability/README-khinstability.txt

 Run the code using ./2DSPMHD kh.in
 Or with output to a file: ./2DSPMHD kh.in >& kh.out &

-Plot the results using "nsplash kh_0*.dat"
+Plot the results using "splash kh_0*.dat"

 Things to try
 --------------